JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 After you [install JUCE](https://juce.com/get-juce/download), launch the *Projucer* app and select *File -> New Project*.

+You should see a window similar to the one in Figure 3.

 ![]({{ page.images | absolute_url | append: "/Projucer.webp" }}){: width="100%" alt="Projucer window with new project setup."}
 _Figure {% increment figureId20220517 %}.
 Projucer window._